What happens when 2 computers play chess?

 More or less the results in the World Computer Chess Championship are a draw at least 80% of the time, which is why most people don’t watch it.
 Statistically, it would not be insane to mark the battle between two engines as most likely a draw, but not always.

-I mean even human chess suffers the same issue, the sheer number of drawn games which you can view here (will open in a new tab).
 Of course part of the problem is the engines being approximately the same strength, but that’s not all of it.

 The fact that human chess also involves a lot of draws means that the game has turned into something more draw-oriented, not necessarily because of strength.